mapninja/Tutorial_Field-data-collection-with-Collector-for-ArcGIS/ReadMe.md

   ![Final webmap](./images/??.gif)

 ## Part 3: Record Points of Interest with Collector
 Open Collector, using "**stanford**" as your organization, and your SUNetID and password.
 1. Choose the map you just made.
-2.
+2. To add a feature, touch the + sign and follow the prompts.

 Note: Either sign in with the same account you used to make the map, or share the map with a group and sign in as a user that is a member of that group.
 Walk around campus, adding public art, historically significant locations, various technology around campus, and "other" locations (picnic tables, restrooms, water fountains, etc...).